Entire home

 Safety features

-- Carbon monoxide detector not reported (host has not indicated whether there is a carbon monoxide detector on the property; consider bringing a portable detector)
+- Carbon monoxide detector installed (host has indicated that there is a carbon monoxide detector on the property)

-- Smoke detector not reported (host has not indicated whether there is a smoke detector on the property)
+- Smoke detector installed (host has indicated that there is a smoke detector on the property)

 Policies